 11.1 Audit Committee Charter

-A copy of the Charter of the Audit Committee is attached hereto as Schedule "A".
-A description of the responsibilities, powers and operation of the committee can be found therein.
+A copy of the Audit Committee Charter is attached hereto as Schedule "A".
+A description of the responsibilities, powers and operation of the Audit Committee can be found therein.

 11.2 Composition of the Audit Committee